linkeddatacenter/BOTK-core/README.md

 Captures a contact point with a postal address, telephone, fax, e-mail.

-- schema:alternateName with cardinality >= 0 with the name of the  contact point (e.g. the shop name)
+- schema:alternateName with cardinality >= 0 with the  business name of the  contact point (e.g. the shop name)
 - schema:addressCountry with cardinality <= 1, Country  in two-letter ISO 3166-1 alpha-2 country code no language specs
 - schema:addressLocality with cardinality <= 1, The locality.
 For example, Mountain View.
 Sholud be present in country adminstrative db as SKOS:primaryName
 - schema:addressRegion	with cardinality <= 1, The region.
 Sholud be present in country adminstrative db as SKOS:primaryName